Teenage Mutant Ninja Turtles (1990 film): Production

+Early concepts

+In the mid-1980s, creators Kevin Eastman and Peter Laird were pitched a concept of a live-action film adaptation by Roger Corman for his studio New World Pictures.
+The film was to have starred comedians Sam Kinison, Gallagher, Bobcat Goldthwait and Billy Crystal in green make-up as the turtles.
+Another early concept for the film was to combine live-action footage with animated turtles, in the vein of Who Framed Roger Rabbit, before it was decided to use costumes for the turtles.

+Costume design

 Jim Henson on set with the suit actors.
 The film was released less than two months before Henson's death.

 The turtle costumes were created by Jim Henson's Creature Shop in London.
 Jim Henson said that the creatures were the most advanced that he had ever worked with.
 The creatures were first made out of fiberglass, and then remolded out of clay.
 They were produced as molds to cast the whole body in foam rubber latex.
 The work at the Creature Shop was completed within 18 weeks.

 The costumes used state-of-the-art animatronics to make the face masks expressive.
 The masks included a set of internal animatronic mouths, eyes and eyebrows which were managed by a technician with the help of a computer.
 The computer could codify a set of expressions, such as anger or awe, which were later programmed into the keys of a joystick handed by the technician.
 Capture of movement was also used for the lips.
 The technician could wear a special helmet with cameras recording the lips when pronouncing a phrase, and transferring to the mechanical lips embedded in the masks.